-The Molecular Biology Core Facility, located in the Cannon Research Center, participates in and contributes to system-wide and regional research by performing various molecular biology techniques applied to different areas of health-related research.
+The Molecular Biology Core Facility is a full-service, CLIA-certified genomics laboratory located in the James G. Cannon Research Center at Carolinas Medical Center (CMC), part of Carolinas HealthCare System.
+The Facility participates in and contributes to system-wide and regional research by performing various molecular biology techniques applied to different areas of health-related research.
 Projects are conducted as part of independent faculty research as well as resident research done as a component of the residency training program.

-Mission Statement: To contribute to the enhancement of scientific research at Cannon and the Greater Charlotte region as a whole, and to assist investigators with their acquisition of research results and funding by the introduction and implementation of state-of-the-art techniques to enhance their research capability.
+Mission Statement: To contribute to the enhancement of scientific research at Carolinas HealthCare System and the Greater Charlotte region as a whole, and to assist investigators with their acquisition of research results and funding by the introduction and implementation of state-of-the-art techniques to enhance their research capability.

 Molecular Biology Facility

-The Affymetrix Microarray Facility located in the Molecular Biology Core Facility was established by the Charlotte Genomics Consortium to serve investigators at both UNC-Charlotte (UNCC) and the Cannon Research Center at CMC.
-The equipment was recently upgraded to support seventh generation, high-resolution Genechip® arrays.
-The facility assists individual investigators to design, implement, analyze and validate studies aimed at examining gene expression levels as well as performing whole genome analysis.
+The Microarray Facility located in the Molecular Biology Core Facility was established by the Charlotte Genomics Consortium to serve investigators at both UNC-Charlotte (UNCC) and the James G. Cannon Research Center at CMC.
+The Facility assists individual investigators to design, implement, analyze and validate studies aimed at examining gene expression levels as well as performing whole genome analysis.
 Microarray data analysis software is also available for use by the investigators.
 Having been certified in the processing of expression analysis (including both 3' expression and exon) and DNA analysis (including high density SNP) arrays, multiple applications and fields of studies are supported.

 Other Research Activities

-The core facility has been serving as a tissue bank for ovarian, endometrial and prostate tissues.
-It also serves as a specimen repository for Liver-Biliary-Pancreatic Center of Cannon Research Center.
-The specimen repository lab is equipped with a sample tracking system, BSI-II software which provides Cannon Research Center and CMC investigators with data collection and specimen inventory capabilities.
+The Facility has been serving as a tissue bank for various clinical departments.
+The specimen repository lab is equipped with a sample tracking system, BSI-II software which provides James G. Cannon Research Center and CMC investigators with data collection and specimen inventory capabilities.